joohyeon/ctakes-installation/README.md

 ## 3. Install YTEX

 Now, installing YTEX.
 YTEX is now integrated into cTAKES 4.0.0.
-However, setting YTEX is not simple.
-I faced many troubles running the program and this is the main reason I started to make some notes.
+However, setting YTEX is not simple to install.
+I ran into many troubles to install YTEX and this is the main reason I started to make some notes.

-I first read [YTEX intallation guide](https://cwiki.apache.org/confluence/display/CTAKES/YTEX+Installation) on their website to understand what it.
-This is the cTAKES old version which I don't end up use most of them, but gives me an insight how to install tables in my database.
+I first read [YTEX intallation guide](https://cwiki.apache.org/confluence/display/CTAKES/YTEX+Installation) on their website to understand what it does.
+This website is the old version of cTAKES.
+Although it gave me some insights how to install YTEX on MsSQL and MySQL databases.
 You can also find addintional YTEX documents in [cTAKES 4.0 Component Use Guide](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+Component+Use+Guide).

-To setup YTEX on cTAKES 4.0.0, I need to know how to execute the setup script in bin\ctakes-ytex\scripts.
+To setup cTAKES 4.0.0 + YTEX, I need to know how to execute the setup script in bin\ctakes-ytex\scripts.
 In the cTAKES document, I need to navigate to CTAKES_HOME, and execute this command.
 However, it gave me errors.

 ```
 cd /d %CTAKES_HOME%\bin\ctakes-ytex\scripts ..\..\ant.bat -f build-setup.xml all > setup.out 2>&1